CryptoOnion/doc/concepts/modules.md

 }
 ```

 Next create query module.
 This will query the `Oracle` for the current data.
-In this case the `Oracle` is a super-type
+In this case the `Oracle` is a sub-type
 of a `Monitor` peer.
 However, the data and the peer definition will be defined located inside the `Monitoring` module:

 ```scala